AdvancedPhotonSource/GSAS-II/docs/source/index.rst

   the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.

+* When using Anaconda we also encourage installation of the subversion (svn) package.
+This is a separate package from Python and is used by GSAS-II to download updates to our code.
+It can also be installed separately.

-Note that the packages listed above are not distributed as part of the Python standard library and must be obtained separately (or in a bundled Python package such as Continuum.io's Anaconda or Enthought Inc.'s Canopy; we also do some testing using the older Enthought Python Distribution).
+Note that the packages listed above are not distributed as part of the Python standard library.
+We use the free Anaconda Python (https://www.anaconda.com/) distribution (and provide installers based on that), but there are many other fine distributions, such as Enthought Inc.'s Canopy and Python(x,y), see here: https://www.python.org/download/alternatives/.
-One exception is the PyOpenGL package.
-This will be installed into Python by GSAS-II if not found, so it does not need to be included in the Python bundle, but the setuptools package (https://pythonhosted.org/setuptools/) is needed by GSAS-II to install PyOpenGL.
+We do some testing using the older Enthought Python Distribution (EPD); this is known to have some problems with reading CIFs and encourage updating.